 Some women hate being pregnant or at least feel uncomfortable during their pregnancy like they are in a foreign body.
 I am always sympathetic when I hear stories like that but fortunately, I didn’t dislike being pregnant.
 I actually loved it!
 Mainly because I had such an easy pregnancy… no morning sickness or back pain or weird food cravings.
 But just because my pregnancy was easy doesn’t mean that there aren’t things I don’t regret or wish I hadn’t done.
-In fact, there are things I absolutely, positively wish I had done differently, and I have worked hard to let them go and moved past them.
+In fact, there are things I absolutely, positively wish I had done differently, and I have worked hard to let them go and move past them.

 Like my dad used to always say, “A smart person learns from their mistakes, but a wise person learns from other people’s mistakes.”
-I hope that you are able to learn from mine!
-So here are three things I wish I had done differently while pregnant:
+So I hope that you are able to learn from mine!
+Here are three things I wish I had done differently while pregnant:

 I wish I had not told people my due date.

 When I took the Mama Natural Birth Course, one of the things that they suggested was that instead of giving people my due date, I should tell them my due month.
 The reason is that only about 5 percent of babies are born on their due date.
 Baby J was not part of the five percent!
 Instead, she came exactly one week late, but you would have thought, with the way people acted, that she was a month late or the first baby in the history of the universe to go past due.
 As a first time mom, I allowed myself to feel like something was wrong with me or wrong with the pregnancy, even though statistically everything was normal.